Provisioning the service (Data Virtualization)

-- Specify the number of cores to allocate to each worker node.
+- Specify the number of cores to allocate per node.
 You are constrained by the total number of available cores on the OpenShift® compute nodes.

-- Specify the amount of memory to allocate to each worker node.
+- Specify the amount of memory in GB to allocate per node.
 You are constrained by the total amount of memory on the OpenShift compute nodes.

 - Specify the number of Data Virtualization worker nodes to allocate to the service.

-If you use Portworx for your persistent storage, select
+If you use Portworx for your storage class, select

-portworx-dv-shared-gpin the Storage class option.
-For more information about storage considerations for Cloud Pak for Data, see Storage considerations.
+portworx-dv-shared-gp3for the Storage class option.
+For more information, see Storage considerations.

-- If you want to create a new persistent volume claim (PVC), select Create new claim.
-Then, select the storage class to use and specify the amount of storage to allocate to the persistent volume.
+- In the Head storage section, select the storage class and specify the amount of storage to allocate to the head node.

 - Click Next.

 - Ensure that the summary is correct and click